Faculty

 Sara R. Kitsch, PhD is an Assistant Professor of Leadership at the Leadership and Innovation Institute and Co-Director of Faculty Development for the Leader Development Course for Squadron Command.
 She graduated with a BS from Central Michigan University in Psychology, an MA from Central Michigan University in Communication Studies, and a PhD from Texas A&M University in Communication.
 She teaches courses at AWC, ACSC, and the Ira C. Eaker Center.
 She is author of multiple academic articles with her research having won top paper awards at National Conventions.

-Selected Courses Taught: Leader Development Course for Squadron Command, Landscape of US Public Memory, Empathy, Leadership & The Profession of Arms.
+Selected Courses Taught: Leader Development Course for Squadron Command, Landscape of US Public Memory, Leadership & The Profession of Arms.